tarantool/ansible-cartridge/examples/getting-started-app/README.md

     ...
 ```

-Run playbook:
+Run the playbook:

 ```bash
 $ ansible-playbook -i hosts.yml playbook.yml
 ```

-After running playbook go to http://localhost:8181/admin/cluster/dashboard and you will see the authorization form.
+After running the playbook, go to http://localhost:8181/admin/cluster/dashboard
+and see the authorization form.

-Default user is `admin`, it's password is defined in `cartridge_cluster_cookie` parameter (we set `app-default-cookie`).
+The default user is `admin`, the password is defined in the `cartridge_cluster_cookie`
+parameter (we set `app-default-cookie`).

-You also can log in using new user credentials.
+You can also log in using the new user's credentials.
-Then, go to the **Users** tab and check if user was added.
+Then, go to the **Users** tab and check if the user was added.

-To delete user just set `deleted` flag for it:
+To delete a user, just set the `deleted` flag for the user:

 ```yaml
 ---